 Also, either that crap or... we can use Record!
 Creating a beautiful, reusable, easily extensible code that when someone sees it they will be in tears of delight 😍

-Let's start with the definition of Record from the Typescript documentation.
+Let's start with the definition from the documentation.

 And an example: